-The DVD/Blu-rayTM Player (if equipped) is capable of playing MP3 (MPEG-1 Audio Layer 3) and WMA (Windows Media Audio) files from a CD Data disc (usually a CD-R or CD-RW).
+The DVD/Blu-ray[TM] Player (if equipped) is capable of playing MP3 (MPEG-1 Audio Layer 3) and WMA (Windows Media Audio) files from a CD Data disc (usually a CD-R or CD-RW).

-• The DVD player always uses the file extension to determine the audio format, so MP3 files must always end with the extension ".mp3" or ".MP3" and WMA files must always end with the extension ".wma" or sion "aac" or "AAC."
-To prevent incorrect playback, do
+• The DVD player always uses the file extension to

+determine the audio format, so MP3 files must always

+- end with the extension ".mp3" or ".MP3" and WMA files must always end with the extension ".wma" or ".WMA."
+AAC files must always end with the extension "aac" or "AAC."
+To prevent incorrect playback, do - For MP3 files, only version 1 ID3 tag data (such as artist name, track title, album, etc.) are supported.